 Discussion Highlights

 R.E.A.C.H. is framed within Positive Youth Development (PYD).
 The program’s goals, atmosphere, and activities intentionally cultivate the PYD “5 Cs”: competence, confidence, connection, character, and caring.
-By embedding reflective writing and small-group dialogue into a sport students already love, R.E.A.C.H. sidesteps the common urban PE challenge where youth want to “just play basketball” while teachers want broader curricula.
-Here, basketball is the curriculum’s backbone, then leveraged to expand vocabulary, conflict resolution skills, and health literacy.
+By embedding reflective writing and small-group dialogue into a sport students already love, R.E.A.C.H. sidesteps a common PE challenge where youth want to “just play basketball” while teachers want broader curricula.
+Here, basketball is the curriculum’s backbone, which is then leveraged to expand vocabulary, conflict resolution skills, and health literacy.

 In addition, the authors argue that an afterschool setting enhances Comprehensive School Physical Activity Programs (CSPAPs).
-By reinforcing concepts from daytime PE, modeling collaborative staff involvement, and providing affordable supervision, R.E.A.C.H. meets multiple stakeholders’ needs: parents gain safe childcare, administrators see stronger academic engagement, and youth accumulate meaningful MVPA.
+By reinforcing concepts from school PE, modeling collaborative staff involvement, and providing affordable supervision, R.E.A.C.H. meets multiple stakeholders’ needs: parents gain safe childcare, administrators see stronger academic engagement, and youth accumulate meaningful MVPA.

 Five Key Takeaways for Practitioners

-1. Interest-Driven Design Works.
+Interest-Driven Design Works.
 Embrace the sports and activities students already love as gateways to deeper learning.
 Basketball was not a distraction—it was the conduit.

-1. Integrate Literacy and Reflection.
+Integrate Literacy and Reflection.
 Weekly writing tasks and “word of the week” discussions seamlessly connect physical, cognitive, and social domains.

-1. Progressive Skill Challenges Keep Engagement High.
+Progressive Skill Challenges Keep Engagement High.
 Moving from form shooting to full-court games ensures continuous mastery experiences, aligning with Self-Determination Theory’s competence need.

-1. After-School Programs Can Extend CSPAP Impact.
+After-School Programs Can Extend CSPAP Impact.
 Structured, strength-based initiatives like R.E.A.C.H. reinforce PE lessons, close activity gaps among underserved youth, and support holistic development beyond the regular school day.

 Final Thoughts